Skip to main content

 • Vertical wall defects in boxcar scars

-• Deep focal narrowing in ice-pick scars
+• Deep punctiform narrowing in ice-pick scars

 Why Conventional Approaches Often Remain Incomplete